 67% of respondents said that a language barrier caused significant inefficiencies, lack of productivity, weak collaboration and poor engagement.

-By segmenting your data by country, you can measure how your non-translated L&D programmes perform – using the UK workforce to benchmark the performance of your English language training materials in other markets.
-It’s likely that even when staff in an overseas market have high levels of English proficiency, learner engagement and other metrics will be lower than the UK scores.
+By segmenting your training performance data by country, you can measure how your non-translated L&D programmes perform – using the UK workforce to benchmark the performance of your English language training materials in other markets.

-If you choose to translate your learning content, here’s the ROI you can expect
+If you choose to translate your learning content, here’s the ROI you can expect:

 - Better learner outcomes and skills development

-- Higher levels of employee engagement and retention
+- Higher levels of employee engagement

 - Increased productivity